mahendran-narayanan/SENetV2-Aggregated-dense-layer-for-channelwise-and-global-representations/README.md

 # SENetV2-Aggregated-dense-layer-for-channelwise-and-global-representations
-Code for paper SENetV2 Aggregated dense layer for channelwise and global representations
+This is the official implementation of our paper "SENetV2 Aggregated dense layer for channelwise and global representations".
+In this paper, we propose a novel multi dense layer for squeeze and excitation network.
+Multi dense layer module is similar to multiconv aggregated layer as in Inception module.

 # Abstract